Freddy Maertens: Professional career

 Maertens won 50 times as a senior, including the national championship at Nandrin.
 In 1970 he came second to the Frenchman, Régis Ovion, in the world amateur championship.
 He competed in the individual road race at the 1972 Summer Olympics.
 He turned professional in 1972.
 The frame-maker Ernest Colnago and the former champion Ercole Baldini came to his house with an offer to join their SCIC team.
 They offered to support him in his last year as an amateur and then take him as a professional.

 Gilbert Maertens was more impressed by the Belgian businessman, Paul Claeys, who had inherited the Flandria bicycle company.
 Flandria already sponsored Maertens' club, SWC Torhout, and Maertens rode a Flandria bike.
 Claeys came to the Maertens house with his team manager, Briek Schotte, a legend in Belgian cycling.
 Claeys offered Gilbert Maertens a concession for Flandria bikes, allowing him to sell them without first buying them.
 Maertens pushed his son to sign a contract for 40,000 francs a month as an amateur and then double in his first full year as a professional.
 The family needed the bike concession because Silonne Maertens had fallen ill and closed her shop.

 Maertens said: "I would have preferred to go to SCIC and Colnago but my father said, 'You have to do something for us too.'"

 Colnago and Baldini had promised more money and a gentle start as a professional.
 But with Flandria Maertens rode more than 200 road races a year and on the track and in cyclo-cross in the winter.
 He suffered what he called the poor organisation and penny-pinching attitude of Claeys and his Flandria company.
 He also complained about the weight of Flandria frames; rather than ride them, he had his frames made in Italy, by Gios Torino, and had them painted in Flandria colours.

 He was never paid in 1979, his last season with Flandria, which had failed.
 It was the start of financial troubles with tax officials (see below).

-Rik Van Wallaghem says Maertens' was naïve as a new professional.
+Rik Vanwalleghem says Maertens was naïve as a new professional.
 Belgian racing was dominated by Eddy Merckx and Roger De Vlaeminck.
 Maertens did not observe an unwritten rule that new professionals establish themselves gradually and not try to humiliate established riders.
 Instead, Maertens, just 21, charged in and upset everyone by demanding they make room for him and make room quickly".
-What Van Wallaghem saw as his blunder was greeted, he said, by Belgian journalists eager to write of something else after years of Merckx's international domination.
+What Vanwalleghem saw as his blunder was greeted, he said, by Belgian journalists eager to write of something else after years of Merckx's international domination.
 That worsened relations between them.